Ryan-Shino/movie-app/README.md

 This project is deployed using Vercel with GitHub integration:
-Every push to the main branch triggers an automatic build and deployment API keys are securely managed via environment variables I wanted to familiarity with industry-standard continuous deployment workflows
+Every push to the main branch triggers an automatic build and deployment API keys are securely managed via environment variables I wanted to show familiarity with industry-standard continuous deployment workflows